Single-shot holographic compression from the area law

 In this work, we provide such an interpretation by showing that for any pure state vector fulfilling an area law the quantum information contained in a region of space can be approximately compressed into a thickened boundary of the region by a unitary operation acting only within the region.
+This clarifies the quantitative meaning of the area law and, as we show below, brings it in contact with current research in the field of quantum error correction and holography.

-The area law is sometimes compared to the holographic principle in fundamental physics, which, very roughly speaking, states that the entropy contained in a region of space is bounded by its surface area \cite{RevModPhys.74.825}.
+Indeed, the area law is sometimes compared to the holographic principle in fundamental physics, which, very roughly speaking, states that the entropy contained in a region of space is bounded by its surface area \cite{RevModPhys.74.825}.
 The most well-known example for this behavior is the Bekenstein-Hawking formula for a Schwarzschild black hole, which associates an entropy proportional to the surface area of the event horizon to a black hole \cite{PhysRevD.7.2333,Hawking,PhysRevLett.96.181602}.
 The holographic principle suggests that it is possible to explicitly encode the quantum state of a region of space into one ``on'' its boundary.
 This idea is made manifest in the celebrated AdS/CFT correspondence, where quantum gravity on an Anti-de Sitter (AdS) background is described by a conformal field theory on one lower spatial dimension \cite{Maldacena98,Witten}.
 Our results show that a similar encoding exists, at least approximately, for any pure quantum state that obeys an area law.
 We therefore call the corresponding procedure \emph{holographic compression}.